translate/pootle/docs/developers/hacking.rst

   If your change fixes a bug in Bugzilla, mention the bug number.
-This way the but is automatically closed after merging the commit.
+This way the bug is automatically closed after merging the commit.

   ::